ericgiitwa/dsc-pandas-eda-lab/README_INSTRUCTIONS.md

-SUMMARY
+SUMMARY.

 This project consists of information on the housing market in Ames, IA.
-I have used data analysis methods using pandas to summarise the data and make it easier to understand and make financial decisions.
+I have used data analysis methods, such as pandas, to summarise the data and make it easier to understand and make financial decisions.
+I used the data to view the different correlations between the independent variables and the sale price of the house

 the project is renamed and saved  as 'Eric_Giitwa_EDA_with_Pandas.ipynb'